IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-mysql-guardium/README.md

 1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.
 2. Ensure that the universal connector is enabled.
-3. Click Upload File and select the relevant plugin based on the version of the Guardium and after it is uploads, click OK.
+3. Click Upload File and select the relevant plug-in based on the version of the Guardium and after it is uploads, click OK.
     * For the Guardium 11.x, download [logstash-filter-pubsub-mysql-guardium-7.16.4.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-pubsub-mysql-guardium/PubSubMySQLPackage/logstash-filter-pubsub-mysql-guardium-7.16.4.zip)
     * For Guardium 12.x, download the **logstash-filter-pubsub-mysql-guardium.zip** package from [Universal Connector release page](https://github.com/IBM/universal-connectors/releases) under Assets
 4. Click Upload File and select the key.json file and click OK.